HIGH

 South Sudan Independence

-South Sudan officially becomes independent from Sudan after decades of civil war.
-Border demarcation disputes immediately emerge as a major source of tension between the two nations.
+South Sudan becomes independent following a 2005 peace agreement ending the Second Sudanese Civil War.
+Border demarcation disputes immediately emerge between the two nations.

 2012-04-10